Steven Knudsen, BSc (Computer Engineering), MSc (Applied Sciences in Medicine), PhD (Electrical Engineering)

 Teaching

 The focus of my teaching is to provide high-quality, experience-based instruction that relates theory and knowledge to industry.
 My career has been primarily R&D with a focus on transitioning low Technology Readiness Level technologies to market.
 Recent courses include ECE 492 and ENGG 160.
-Past courses include Networks and Systems, Adaptive Signal Processing, Wavelets and Nonlinear Signal Processing, Digital Logic Design, Introduction to Analog Communications, and Computers, Communications, and Networks.
+Past courses include Networks and Systems, Continuous and Discrete Time Systems, Adaptive Signal Processing, Wavelets and Nonlinear Signal Processing, Digital Logic Design, Introduction to Analog Communications, and Computers, Communications, and Networks.

 Courses